KIDERM

 Conditions Covered

-• Head lice – Highly contagious in school environments
+• Head lice (Pediculosis) – Highly contagious in school environments1

-• Viral warts – Common and easily spread through contact
+• Viral warts (HPV) – Common and easily transmitted through contact

-• Fungal infections (ringworm) – Affect millions globally
+• Fungal infections (Tinea / Ringworm) – Affect millions globally, particularly children4

-• Scabies – Requires prolonged contact, high stigma
+• Scabies – Requires prolonged contact; associated with stigma5

 • Impetigo – Rapid classroom spread